 Written By JC Cummings

 JC Cummings has become a sought-after Producer, Director, Showrunner, including a production logistics specialist in the film and television industries.
-Mr. Cummings continues to share his knowledge with over 40 years of “on set” production experience and storytelling as an independent producer.
-Beginning in radio for a short time, moving to film and broadcast TV, where his career lead him to acquire rights and later producing a successful nationally syndicated children’s series.
+Mr. Cummings continues to share his knowledge with over 40 years of on-set production experience and storytelling as an independent producer.
+Beginning in radio for a brief time, moving to film and broadcast TV, where his career led him to acquire rights and later producing a successful nationally syndicated children’s series.
 As success continued, Mr. Cummings was contracted to develop other television projects for broadcast networks and outside companies. www.motionpicturecompany.com

 Recommend0 recommendationsPublished in Featured, Production News